-Religious Education at Brierley CE (VC) Primary School is based around the programmes of study, covered in the following six questions (one per 1⁄2 term) - appendix 1 These are covered in each year group and are as follows;
+Religious Education at Brierley CE (VC) Primary School is based around the programmes of study, covered in the following six questions:

 Why are these words special?
 Why are some places special?
 How can faith contribute to community cohesion?
 Why are some times special?
 What can be learnt from the lives of significant people of faith?
 How do I and others feel about life and the universe?